Power Emini ES Momentum Target System Trade Alert History

 In this example you see that the Alert was to go Long and the Alert Price was 2980.25.
 The price hit all 3 Targets (shaded green) before finally tagging the Trailing Stop at 2994.50.
 Only the Final Trailing Stop is shown in the history for simplicity – because it constantly tightens-up as the session progresses and can move quite a few times before getting hit.

 Targets that were hit are shaded in green.
 Targets with no shading means the Trailing Stop was hit before it reached that Target.
-Note that many times by the time the price finally hit the Trailing Stop it was at a profit.
 Targets that are blank mean the system did not issue that Target.
 In cases where the market never hit the Trailing Stop during the cash session the Close is shown.

 ES / MES Momentum Target System Alert History